-Unless you are interested in developing a system from scratch (which would be the most complex way to go), the easiest way to get started with named entity recognition is using an API.
+The easiest way to get started with named entity recognition is using an API.
 Basically, you can choose between two types:

 Open-source APIs are for developers: they are free, flexible, and entail a gentle learning curve.
 Here are a few options:

 SaaS tools are ready-to-use, low-code, and cost-effective solutions.
 Plus, they are easy to integrate with other popular platforms.

 MonkeyLearn, for example, is a text analysis SaaS platform that you can use for different NLP tasks, one of which is named entity recognition.
 You can use MonkeyLearn's ready-built API to integrate pre-trained entity extraction models, or you can easily build your own custom named entity extractor in just a few simple steps.